Python Print Type Of Variable

 Using print(type(variable)) to Identify Data Types

 The type() function is a built-in Python function that returns the type of an object.
-Combining it with print() allows you to easily display the data type of your variables to the console.
+Even so, combining it with print() allows you to easily display the data type of your variables to the console.
 This is an essential debugging and understanding tool.

 Here's how to use it: